 Also taking part will be Charlie Eastwood, in his Porsche 911 GT3 Cup car, Bentley Continental GT3 driver Andy Soucek and Anthony Reid, driving a Arrinerra Hussarya GT3 and a Lexus RC-F GT3.
 There will also be GT4 cars from Ford and McLaren.

 The Sunday Shootout takes place at 3.55pm.
 On Sunday, obviously.

 This year's Goodwood will also celebrate the career of ex-F1 supremo Bernie Ecclestone.
-The traditional sculpture next to Goodwood House will celebrate Ecclestone's achievements, and the 86-year-old will be providing his collection of historic racing cars for a static display.
+The traditional sculpture next to Goodwood House celebrates Ecclestone's achievements, featuring five cars that represents his five 'ages' in F1.
+The 86-year-old will be providing his collection of historic racing cars for a static display.

 Ok, so it might not be a supercar, but LTC's all-electric black cab will make its first public outing at the Festival of Speed.
 Rather than picking the typical cab driver, LTC has elected 17-year-old Ginetta championship driver Katie Milner to be behind the wheel.

 Jaguar's latest and hottest saloon car - the XE SV Project 8 - will make its public debut at the Festival of Speed.
 The recently-revealed super saloon will be limited to just 300 units, at a price of £149,995 each.
 It also makes a brilliant noise - something to listen out for when it hits the hill.

 The 602bhp machine, the final addition to Audi's R8 supercar range, will be shown in public for the first time at Goodwood.
 Audi will also show the Q8 Sport Concept it unveiled at this year's Geneva Motor Show, with the new RS 5 Coupe running up the hill.